This post is all about how to prepare for labor.

 Moreover, inform yourself about postpartum and prepare what you can for yourself to feel more confident and comfortable in this upcoming period.

-I find worries and stress seldom come as one, single thought.
+I find worries and stress seldom come as one, a single thought.
 So preparing your mind for labor might also mean preparing yourself for the postpartum period.
 More often than not, our thoughts tend to spiral.
 You might go from thinking about your water breaking to the pain of labor, to wondering if you got everything packed for the hospital, to who will cook for the family in the first weeks, all the way to losing your hair and not fitting in your jeans.

 Preparing yourself for the postpartum period will definitely help you stay present and actually focus on enjoying the last weeks of your pregnancy, being present during labor as well as the first moments with your baby.